Top 10 shore excursions Sweden and Norway

 You reach this by cable car.
 It’s a perfect way to spend your morning on shore with breathtaking views on a clear day.

 The Northern Lights are most visible during the winter months.
-This lively light show above the North Poles’ magnetic field is a once-in-a-lifetime experience on a clear night, most often in January and February.
-So if you are cruising in the summer months, you may have to return to the region between November and April to catch this miraculous site.
+This lively light show above the North Poles’ magnetic field is a once-in-a-lifetime experience on a clear night, often in January and February.
+So if you are cruising in the summer, you may have to return to the region between November and April to catch this miraculous site.
 A visit to the museum in Tromsø will help you understand how this phenomenon occurs.

-Cruise Port: Olso, Norway
+6. Cruise Port: Olso, Norway

 Oslo is a fantastic city, and this stop has always posed a dilemma for the cruise guest visiting for just one day as the surrounding areas are also beautiful.